Registry committals

 How to apply

-The Legal Practitioner Portal is currently available for defence lawyers to apply for registry committals for relevant matters listed in the Brisbane, Rockhampton or Cairns Magistrates Courts.
-Additional information is contained within user guides within the portal.
+The Queensland Courts and Tribunals Online Services Portal is currently available for defence lawyers to apply for registry committals for relevant matters listed in the Brisbane, Rockhampton or Cairns Magistrates Courts.

-If the matter is listed outside of these locations, defence lawyers can still apply for a registry committal by filing one or both of the below forms at the relevant Magistrates Court:
+For matters outside of Brisbane, Cairns and Rockhampton, defence lawyers can still apply for a registry committal by filing one or both of the below forms at the relevant Magistrates Court